 Instructions

-- Make the meat sauce.
-Heat oil in a large saucepan with garlic.
+- Heat oil in a large skillet with garlic.
 Add the onions.
-Saute, until they soften, about five minutes.
-Add the "meat" and saute for a couple of minutes to brown.
+Sauté until the onions soften, about five minutes.

 - Add the oregano, basil if using, red pepper flakes, salt and ground black pepper to taste.
 Cook the sauce without covering for about 15 minutes or until it turns a bright orange-red.
 Turn off heat and check seasoning.
+Set aside.

 - Preheat the oven to 400 degrees Fahrenheit/205 degrees Celsius.